Thomas Jefferson High School serves 1,227 students in grades 9-12.

 Students by Grade

-The diversity score of Thomas Jefferson High School is 0.45, which is more than the diversity score at state average of 0.41.
+The diversity score of Thomas Jefferson High School is 0.45, which is equal to the diversity score at state average of 0.45.
 The school's diversity has stayed relatively flat over five school years.

 State Level (IA)

 Two or more races

 All Ethnic Groups

 Participates in the National School Lunch Program (NSLP)